MathiasLorenz/hangman-rs/README.md

 ## Todo

 - Use `LowercaseAscii` in `Hangman::new()` as well
-- Make sure you can only guess a char wrong once.
 - Make path to (and name of maybe?) secrete word be passed in with program arguments